silashatfield/web-invoice/readme.txt

 the [Web Invoice community forum](http://mohanjith.com/forum/).
 You could also help us translate this plugin to your language.

-If you like this plugin please give it a good rating, and consider saying thanks or making a donation.
+If you like this plugin please give it a good rating, and consider saying thanks, sponsoring a feature or making a donation.

 This is a fork of [WP-Invoice](http://wordpress.org/extend/plugins/wp-invoice/), however now lot of things have changed since.